utdata/rwdir/05-transform.Rmd

 # Transform {#transform}

+## Goals for the section

+- Start using Markdown to record our goals, actions and explain our code.
+- Use the [dplyr]() tools to filter, sort and create new columns of data.

+## Introducing dplyr

 One of the packages within the tidyverse is [dplyr](https://dplyr.tidyverse.org/) ( [cheatsheet](https://www.rstudio.com/wp-content/uploads/2015/02/data-wrangling-cheatsheet.pdf) ) which allows us to transform our data frames in ways that let us explore the data and prepare it for visualizing.
 It's the R equivalent of common Excel functions like sort, filter and pivoting.

 ![dplyr functions](images/transform-dplyractions.png){width=600px}